UoB-COMSM0166/2025-group-20/README.md

 # Conclusion

-This group project has provided us with valuable experience not only in technical development but also in teamwork, communication, organisation, and user-centred design.
-The development process encouraged each team member to think creatively during the design phase, while also training us to communicate clearly and collaboratively resolve challenges.
-For instance, when we encountered technical difficulties with the sensitivity of slicing detection using hitboxes, our consistent trial-and-error approach enabled us to gradually overcome the issue.</p>
-<p>Furthermore, we learned to strike a balance between technical functionality and user experience, particularly in the design of the hard mode.
-By using evaluation tools such as the NASA TLX questionnaire, we gained insight into user expectations and adjusted the game’s difficulty accordingly—ensuring it remained challenging yet enjoyable.</p>
+The Agile process allowed us to create a game that was user-focused by developing functional requirements through user stories.
+This helped us build a design from the start that ensured the game was challenging, usable, and accessible.
+Our qualitative evaluation helped us consider user feedback and visibility, while the quantitative evaluation highlighted the challenge of Hard Mode—which was exactly what we aimed for.
+Through this, we learned how to strike a balance between technical functionality and user experience, especially when designing Hard Mode.
+Using evaluation tools such as the NASA TLX questionnaire, we gained insight into user expectations and adjusted the game’s difficulty accordingly and ensuring it remained challenging yet enjoyable.

+However, creating a game that was challenging but not frustrating wasn’t without its difficulties.
+Since the original inspiration, Fruit Ninja, was designed for touchscreen use, adapting it to mouse or trackpad input proved tricky.
+We discovered that slicing precision was harder to achieve, especially with trackpads.
+To address this, we kept refining our HitBoxes to be more lenient, reducing false positives and negatives when slicing fruit.

-<p>We also learned how to write more efficient code to improve performance.
-By moving away from using a variety of classes for different game screens and buttons, and instead adopting a consistent CSS-based design across the game, we significantly simplified our code.
-This not only improved the loading time but also resulted in a more maintainable and well-structured code architecture.
+We also learned how to write more efficient code to improve performance.
+Originally, we used multiple classes for different screens and buttons, which made the code more complex.
+By shifting to a CSS-based design across the game, we simplified the structure, improved loading times, and made the code easier to maintain.

 As a team, we benefited greatly from adopting Agile methodologies.
-Breaking down the project into smaller, doable sprints allowed us to track progress effectively and work at a sustainable pace.
-After each meeting, tasks were assigned to each member and then tracked using a GitHub Kanban board, making sure everyone is kept up to date.
-After our weekly meeting, our team leader will post a follow-up message that summarises the meeting objectives and results on our teams chat.
-This strengthened our communication, enhanced clarity, and reduced the risk of miscommunication.
+Breaking the project into smaller, manageable sprints allowed us to track progress effectively and work at a sustainable pace.
+After each meeting, tasks were assigned to team members and tracked on our GitHub Kanban board, ensuring everyone stayed up to date.
+Our team leader also posted follow-up messages summarising meeting objectives and outcomes on Microsoft Teams.
+This strengthened communication, improved clarity, and reduced miscommunication.

-This project inspired us to consider wider concerns such as sustainability and user well-being in our design decisions.
-For the potential future refinements of the game, we would hope to improve the art design with a consistent yet distinctive visual style.
-Additionally, we aim to introduce customisation features—such as a coin-earning system that allows players to unlock and purchase different slicing effects—enhancing player engagement and personalisation.
-We believe our game would be better suited on mobile devices because it would provide for better control over the slicing mechanism.
-Therefore, we think the next step would be to adapt the game for IOS and android systems and conduct further evaluations to determine whether it provides the users with a more-pleasant experience.
+For future refinements, we hope to improve the game’s art design with a consistent yet distinctive visual style.
+We’d also like to introduce customisation features, such as a coin-earning system that allows players to unlock different slicing effects—enhancing both personalisation and engagement.

-We came to view our game not just as a piece of functioning software, but as a socially relevant system—one that acknowledges its impact, meets diverse user needs, and carries a sense of responsibility in its design and implementation.
+We also believe the game would be better suited to mobile devices, where touch controls could offer more natural slicing mechanics.
+Our next step would be to adapt the game for iOS and Android systems and conduct further evaluation to see if the experience is improved.
+Over time, we came to see the game not just as functional software, but as a socially relevant system—one that considers its impact, meets diverse user needs, and reflects responsibility in its design.

+This group project gave us valuable experience not only in technical development but also in teamwork, communication, organisation, and user-centred design.
+It encouraged us to think creatively in the design phase and taught us the importance of clear communication throughout.
+The project also inspired us to consider broader issues like sustainability and user well-being when making design decisions.

+Our individual contributions can be found below.

 ### Contribution Statement